geonetwork/doc/source/user-guide/workflow/validation.rst

 In the metadata editor, click the Validate button to trigger the validation.

-The right panel display all validation results by levels:
+The right panel displays all validation results by levels:

 .. figure:: img/validation.png

-Click thumbs up or down icon to display errors.
+Click the thumbs up or down icons to display errors.
 Errors reported in blue are for information only and will not affect the global validation of the record:

 .. figure:: img/validation-details.png

-The editor reports also report error messages:
+The editor also reports error messages where applicable (since not all error messages can be shown in the editor):

 .. figure:: img/validation-inline.png